 The Livestock Production Assurance (LPA) program is the Australian livestock industry's on-farm program covering food safety, animal welfare and biosecurity.
 It is part of the integrity system used by the red meat industry to meet the stringent requirements of our domestic and export markets.
-Customer confidence in Australian red meat underpins the success and growth of Australia's livestock industry, and protects the livelihoods of more than 180,000 producers.
+Customer confidence in Australian red meat underpins the success and growth of Australia's livestock industry, and protects the livelihoods of more than 200,000 producers.

-When producers become LPAaccredited, they are promising to meet LPA's requirements and fulfil their responsility in the production of safe and ethical red meat.
+When producers become LPA-accredited, they are promising to meet LPA's requirements and fulfil their responsibility in the production of safe and ethical red meat.
 The management of safe and responsible animal treatments is just one of seven elements that producers need to satisfy to become LPA-accredited.

-Every LPA-accredited producer must ensure that animal treatments are administered in a safe and responsible manner that minimises the risk of chemical residues and physical hazards.
+Every LPA-accredited producer must undertake to ensure that animal treatments are administered in a safe and responsible manner that minimises the risk of chemical residues and physical hazards.

-How should medicines be stored?
+How should drugs be stored?

-The veterinary medicines used to treat livestock must be stored in accordance with the manufacturer's recommendations.
-Check carefully for instructions regarding storage including refrigeration requirements and protection from sunlight.
+The veterinary drugs used to treat livestock must be stored in accordance with the manufacturer's recommendations.
+Check carefully for instructions regarding storage requirements such as level of refrigeration and protection from sunlight.

-Livestock must not be treated with any veterinary medicine that is not in its original container, is contaminated or spoilt in any way, or has passed the product expiry date.
+Livestock must not be treated with any veterinary medicine or pesticide that is not in its original container, is contaminated or spoilt in any way, or has passed the product expiry date.

-Unwanted medicines and empty containers must be disposed of in accordance with the manufacturer's recommendations and local environment protection authority requirements.
+Unwanted drugs and empty drug containers must be disposed of in accordance with the manufacturer's recommendations and local environment protection authority requirements.